 Drinking water is strictly regulated in the NWT to ensure it is of good quality and safe for people to drink.

-The Drop the Pop Campaign encourages students to drink healthy beverages.
+The Drop the Pop Campaign encourages students to make healthy choices.

 Environmental contaminants can be found in wildlife, land, and water.

 Environmental Health helps protect human health by addressing issues in the environment that might impact human health.

 Information for people experiencing or witnessing family violence.

 Information on fetal alcohol spectrum disorder.

 Fish provide important nutrients in our diet and are a good source of nutrition.